PwC: JD Classics

 In July 2021, PwC was sued by administrators Alvarez and Marsal on behalf of JD Classics, a UK-based car dealership, for negligence related to audits in 2016 and 2017.
 A failure to identify fraud at the company led to losses of £41m.
 PwC responded with a statement that "this claim [lacks] merit and [we] will be vigorously defending it."

 Lobbying revolving door

 In 2021, an investigation by the New York Times found that PwC staff sought employment at the Treasury Department where they pursued policies that helped PwC clients.
 After completing their time at the Treasury Department, the staff were promoted to partner at PwC.

 Evergrande

+PwC has audited Evergrande, a Chinese property company, since 2009 and received fees worth $42 million for doing so.
+By 2021, Evergrande had collapsed financially and set off the Chinese property sector crisis, which sparked questions about PwC's role in inflating the company's revenue prior to the firm's eventual bankruptcy.

-In October 2021, the accounting regulator in Hong Kong announced an investigation into PwC's audit of Evergrande, a Chinese property company.
+In October 2021, the accounting regulator in Hong Kong announced an investigation into PwC's audit of Evergrande.
 PwC had signed off the 2020 accounts of Evergrande without reference to its uncertainties as a going concern.
-The company itself reported concerns as to its ability to continue operating in its half-year accounts for 2021.
+After the announcement of the fraud investigation, PwC resigned as auditor of Evergrande's accounts.
+One year later, in February 2024, Evergrande's liquidators prepared for a potential lawsuit against PwC.

+In September 2024, PwC ZhongTian, PwC's auditing business in China, was suspended for six months.
+China's securities regulator also confiscated the revenue PwC earned from auditing Evergrande and imposed a fine of $62 million.
+The four signing registered accountants (CPAs) on the audit reports for Evergrande Real Estate's financial statements from 2018 to 2020 were penalized with the revocation of their practicing certificates, and seven CPAs who participated in preparing Evergrande Real Estate's consolidated financial statements were given administrative penalties, such as warnings or fines.